gufeijun/gscript/README.md

 Since Complier and VM are written in pure Go(no cgo) and does not use any platform-dependent interfaces, so Gscript is a cross-platform language.

-You can install Gscript within two ways:
+You can install Gscript in two ways:

 + Complie from source code.